Skip to content

 Tokyo food tour

 The tour is run by Japan’s number one food tour company, Arigato Food Tours, and it was easily one of the best things I did in the city.
-It was a three hour walking tour of Yurakucho, Ginza, and Shimbashi – three areas famous for their food scenes (especially Ginza).
+It was a three-hour walking tour of Yurakucho, Ginza, and Shimbashi – three areas famous for their food scenes (especially Ginza).
 But rather than covering all the usual tourist haunts, this was a true foodie adventure.
 Our expert guide took us to hidden gems and local spots that most tourists would never find on their own.
 I loved it.

 From a bar tucked beneath an elevated train track, to the neon lights of the yokocho alleys, to $400 melons in the fancy food shops in upmarket Ginza… we covered a lot of ground.
-At every stop we tried something new, like sticky, broth-less Ise Udon – a dish from the Mie Prefecture – and jelly-like tokoroten noodles (which apparently have no calories, winning!).
-And it all culminated in a mega feast at a packed local eatery in Shimbasi.
+At every stop, we tried something new, like sticky, broth-less Ise Udon – a dish from the Mie Prefecture – and jelly-like tokoroten noodles (which apparently have no calories, winning!).
+And it all culminated in a mega feast at a packed local eatery in Shimbashi.
 I’d never have been able to navigate the Japanese menus or known what to order in any of the stops – so the tour was brilliant.
 Definitely one of the best foodie adventures you can have in Tokyo.

 Leave a Reply